czHeso/PoliceRP_Plugin/README.md

 **Overview**

-The PoliceRP plugin is a custom plugin designed for POLICE RP servers.
-It introduces essential commands for managing player offenses, handling jail releases, recruiting players into specific jobs, and dismissing them from their roles.
+The PoliceRP Plugin is a simple Minecraft plugin designed for PoliceRP servers.
+The plugin provides a punishment system and additional functionality for managing the police force on the server.

 ****Features****

-**Commands**

-1. /prestupek
-   > Description: Issue a penalty to a player for an offense.
-   > Usage: /prestupek [nick]
-   > Permission: policerp.punish
-2. /propustit
-   > Description: Release a player from jail.
-   > Usage: /propustit [nick]
-   > Permission: policerp.punish
-3. /nabor
-   > Description: Recruit a player into a job.
-   > Usage: /nabor [ems/pd/fire/army] [nick]
-   > Permission: policerp.chief
-4. /vyhazov
-   > Description: Dismiss a player from a job.
+> Punishment system for managing offenses
-   > Usage: /vyhazov [ems/pd/fire/army] [nick]
+>
+> Recruitment system for adding new members to factions (EMS, PD, Fire, Army)
-   > Permission: policerp.chief
+>
+> Configurable values for plugin settings

 **Permissions**
 1. policerp.punish: